-Requested Rulings ##1a, 1b, 2b, 2c, 3a, 3b: With respect to the transfer of the Taxpayer/Company 1's interest in Plants 1 and 2, neither the Taxpayer/Company 1, Company 2, nor their qualified nuclear decommissioning funds will recognize any gain or loss or otherwise take into account any income or deduction by reason of the transfer of the Taxpayer/Company 1's qualified nuclear decommissioning trust funds to Company 2's qualified nuclear decommissioning trust funds.
-Company 2's qualified nuclear decommissioning funds will have a basis in the assets held equal to the basis of such assets in the Taxpayer/Company 1's qualified nuclear decommissioning funds immediately prior to the transfer.
-With respect to the transfer of the Taxpayer/Company 1's interest in Plants 3, neither the Taxpayer/Company 1, Company 3, nor their qualified nuclear decommissioning funds will recognize any gain or loss or otherwise take into account any income or deduction by reason of the transfer of the Taxpayer/Company 1's gualified nuclear decommissioning trust funds to Company 3's gualified nuclear decommissioning trust funds.
-Company 3's qualified nuclear decommissioning funds will have a basis in the assets held equal to the basis of such assets in the Taxpayer/Company 1's qualified nuclear decommissioning funds immediately prior to the transfer.
+Requested Rulings ##1a, 1b, 2b, 2c, 3a, 3b: With respect to the transfer of Company 1's interest in Plants 1 and 2, neither Company 1, Company 2, nor their qualified nuclear decommissioning funds will recognize any gain or loss or otherwise take into account any income or deduction by reason of the transfer of Company 1's qualified nuclear decommissioning trust funds to Company 2's qualified nuclear decommissioning trust funds.
+Company 2's qualified nuclear decommissioning funds will have a basis in the assets held equal to the basis of such assets in Company 1's qualified nuclear decommissioning funds immediately prior to the transfer.
+With respect to the transfer of Company 1's interest in Plants 3, neither Company 1, Company 3, nor their qualified nuclear decommissioning funds will recognize any gain or loss or otherwise take into account any income or deduction by reason of the transfer of Company 1's qualified nuclear decommissioning trust funds to Company 3's qualified nuclear decommissioning trust funds.
+The basis of such assets in Company 1's qualified nuclear decommissioning funds immediately prior to the transfer.